Termonfeckin: An Grianan

 Termonfeckin is also home to An Grianan, a stately home built in the 18th century which was the first residential adult learning college in Ireland.
 Owned by the Irish Countrywomen's Association, it fulfils many of that organisation's educational and social requirements.
 An Grianan was also a horticultural college until 2003.

 Sport

 Gaelic games

-Termonfeckin is home to St Fechin's G.A.A.
-Gaelic Athletic Association club.
-St Fechins play in Páirc Naomh Feichin and field both Gaelic football and hurling teams.
+Termonfeckin is home to St Fechin's GAA club.
+This Gaelic Athletic Association club plays in Páirc Naomh Feichin and field both Gaelic football and hurling teams.
 In Gaelic football, the club were Louth Senior Football Championship winners in 1983 and 1984, but now plays in the county's Intermediate Club Championship.
 The club's hurling teams won the Louth Senior Hurling Championship in 2021 and 2022.

 Golf

 There are two links courses in the area.
 Seapoint Golf Club is located in Termonfeckin, and County Louth Golf Club is located in Baltray.

 Football

 In 1997, Termonfeckin's senior football club was founded, with a junior team added in 2008.
 At the start of the 2015/2016 season, the club started a girls' junior football team.